Default

 Religious and cultural significance

-Marriage holds great religious and cultural significance across various societies.
+Marriage holds great religious and cultural significance across various societies, including the cultural significance of weddings.
 In many religions, marriage is considered a sacred union, symbolizing the spiritual bond between two individuals and their commitment to each other.

 For example, in Christianity, marriage is often seen as a covenant before God and follows specific rituals and vows to sanctify the union.
 Similarly, in Hinduism, marriage is regarded as a sacred duty essential for fulfilling one's dharma (duty) and leads to societal harmony.